depp/wscapture/README.md

 1. Call WSCapture functions to start recording.

-    - `WSCapture.setContext(gl)`: Uses `gl` as the WebGL context for recording.
+    - `WSCapture.setContext(ctx)`: Uses `ctx` as the WebGL or 2D canvas context for recording.
 WSCapture will modify the size of the attached canvas to match the size of the video.

-    - `WSCapture.stealContext()`: If you do not have access to the WebGL context, you can call `stealContext()` before the context is created.
+    - `WSCapture.stealContext()`: If you do not have access to the drawing context, you can call `stealContext()` before the context is created.
 This will save the result of the next call to `HTMLCanvasElement.getContext()`.
-This is useful if the WebGL context is hidden inside a library.
+This is useful if the context is hidden inside a library.

     - `WSCapture.startRecording()`: Starts recording a video.
 This kicks off a request in the background.